 The information in the brief version is excerpted directly from the full-text guidelines.
 The brief version is a compilation of the tables and boxed recommendations.

 |Tablet: Discontinued by the manufacturer.
-Only available in fixed-dose combination tablets.
+Elvitegravir is only available in fixed-dose combination (FDC) tablets.

 Fixed-Dose Combination Tablets: